vernemq/vmq-docs/plugindevelopment/webhookplugins.md

 ---
-description: How to implement VerneMQ plugins using a HTTP interface
+description: How to implement VerneMQ plugins using a HTTP/HTTPS interface
 ---

 # Webhooks